 So when I don’t adjust to a new workplace, or if I find myself struggling to make friends, I take it pretty hard.
 I may not be the shyest person in the room, but I’ve had my share of jobs where I’ve eaten lunch alone, and it hurts.
 When the lonely life at work is the default, I’m not as motivated, and my productivity fades.
 That’s hard when you’re spending a third (or more) of your life at work, and a positive work environment is good for the company, too.
 And I can’t just up and leave — I’ve got student loans to pay off and I’m saving up for the future.

-However, I’ve been working for a long time now, and I’ve learned a few things that have helped me overcome work loneliness, adjust to the work culture, and find a greater balance — even when it takes longer than I’d like.
+However, I’ve been working for a long time now, and I’ve learned a few things that have helped me overcome feeling completely isolated at work, adjust to the work culture, and find a greater balance — even when it takes longer than I’d like.

 1. Not everyone has to like you